 Advisory opinion on climate change obligations of states at the International Court of Justice

 On 29 March 2023, the UN General Assembly adopted the request led by Vanuatu for the International Court of Justice (ICJ) to deliver an advisory opinion on the obligations of states in respect of climate change and submitted the request to the ICJ.
-The request specifically asks for an opinion on the responsibility of states towards (vulnerable) states – in particular, Small Island Developing States – and towards present and future generations affected by the adverse effects of climate change.
+The request specifically asked for an opinion on the responsibility of states towards (vulnerable) states – particularly Small Island Developing States – and towards present and future generations affected by the adverse effects of climate change.
 A large number of states submitted written statements or gave oral statements during the public hearings in December 2024.

 Lliuya v RWE

-Milieudefensie cases against Shell and ING
+Milieudefensie cases against Shell and ING Bank

-In November 2024, the Court of Appeals of The Hague overturned the injunction given by the District Court of The Hague in the case of the Dutch NGO Milieudefensie against Shell.
-Although the Court of Appeals concluded that companies like Shell have a special responsibility to mitigate the threat of dangerous climate change based on the indirect effect of soft-law instruments and traditionally horizontal human rights through an open norm in Dutch tort law, the specific order for Shell to reduce its emissions was overturned.
-The Court of Appeals stated that Milieudefensie had insufficiently made the case for why Shell would not meet its own reduction targets for scope 1 and 2 emissions or why a specific reduction target on scope 3 emissions would be effective when other market participants could take over activities.
+In November 2024, the Court of Appeals of The Hague overturned the injunction previously granted by the District Court of The Hague in the case of the Dutch NGO Milieudefensie against Shell.
+The Court of Appeals concluded that companies like Shell have a special responsibility to mitigate the threat of dangerous climate change based on the indirect effect of soft-law instruments and traditionally horizontal human rights through an open norm in Dutch tort law; however, the specific order for Shell to reduce its emissions was overturned.
+The Court of Appeals stated that Milieudefensie had insufficiently made the case for why Shell would not meet its own reduction targets for scope 1 and 2 emissions, or why a specific reduction target on scope 3 emissions would be effective when other market participants could take over its activities.
 Additionally, the Court of Appeals mentioned that there was no scientific consensus on reduction targets for specific companies.
-Milieudefensie has appealed this latest decision at the Dutch Supreme Court, arguing among other things that the Court of Appeals maintained an overly narrow framework to assess the reduction orders.
-The Dutch Supreme Court is expected to give its verdict in 2026.
-What may be interesting to note in this context is that the ICJ in its advisory opinion stated that a lack of full scientific consensus does not justify an omission to act when it comes to the obligations of states.
-The Dutch Supreme Court may take that into consideration.

 In March 2025, Milieudefensie also initiated proceedings against the largest bank of the Netherlands, ING, citing ING’s portfolio of loans to and investment in fossil fuel companies, among others.
 Milieudefensie alleges that ING does too little to mitigate the threat of dangerous climate change, basing its claim on many of the same grounds used in the case against Shell.
 Since the Court of Appeals in that case did mention that a case against specific new investments in oil or gas fields would be more feasible due to a lock-in effect, it will be interesting to see whether that will play a role in the case against ING.
+ING is scheduled to file its response to Milieudefensie’s claims in early 2026.

 Global ESG trends and regulatory developments